TWO THINGS YOU MAY NOT KNOW ABOUT CARPENTER ANTS

-We all know that carpenter ants can damage a home.
 We know that if left untreated they will cause the porch to sag, the deck to dip, the house to warp and eventually force the government to put up a sign that says, "Condemned."
 But there are two things you may not know about these destructive pests.
 And knowing could make your home a safer place to be.

 Carpenter ants don't eat wood.
 Not even a little bit.